I-5000, Calculation of Penalty Period

 Examples:

 • If an excluded asset such as a homestead was transferred and subsequently returned, the transfer is nullified and the penalty period is erased retroactive to the initial month of penalty.
 Because the asset is excluded, it has no effect on countable assets when determining eligibility for those months in which the resource was in someone else's possession.
-If the client is in Mason Manor, submit Form H3618-A, Resident Transaction Notice for Designated Vendor Numbers, to report him discharged from Vendor No. 5997 and admitted to the nursing facility, with vendor payments reinstated, retroactive to the date the penalty period began.
+If the client is in Mason Manor, submit Form H3618-A, Resident Transaction Notice for Designated Vendor Numbers (PDF), to report him discharged from Vendor No. 5997 and admitted to the nursing facility, with vendor payments reinstated, retroactive to the date the penalty period began.

 • If a countable asset such as a certificate of deposit was transferred and subsequently returned, its value is added to the value of other countable assets when determining current eligibility, as well as eligibility for those months in which the asset was in someone else's possession.
 If the client is in Mason Manor and would have been resource ineligible for those months in which the asset was in someone else's possession, do not retroactively discharge the client from Mason Manor.